Give local literary legends some love

 Anywhere Out of the World 70 Tib Street, Manchester M4 1L

 Based in the Sale, B is for Butterfly is an independent bookshop specialising in children's books but it can order in any books currently in print and available in the UK.
 It's tucked away inside Emporium M33 and offers excellent advice for the budding reader, plus you can browse their curated lists on bookshop.org

 B is for Butterfly Emporium M33, 3-7 Tatton Rd, Sale M33 7EB

 Ok, we admit it, this is not an indie.
-The University-based chain has long been supplying students with books for resting coffee cups on (and occasionally cracking open in a panic) for aeons but the relatively new shop on University Green is a joy and it does some cracking events too so it is worth keeping an eye on.
+The University-based chain has long been supplying students with books for resting coffee cups on (and occasionally cracking open in a panic) for aeons but the relatively new shop on University Green is a joy and it does some decent events too so it is worth keeping an eye on.

 Blackwell's University Green, Manchester M13 9GP

 Bravely bucking the downward trend, sisters Christine Cafun and Lyndsy Kirkman opened Chapter One opened in 2015: immediately gaining fans with a curated book selection, quirky furnishings and an onsite cafe.
 A Northern Quarter favourite stop-off, the vegan chocolate cherry brownies are recommended.
 Chapter One also hosts several community events, from life drawing to reading groups.